Managing the Messaging Inbox

 2. You'll arrive at the unified inbox showing all customer conversations

 Unread message badge: The Messages menu item in the sidebar displays a badge showing the total number of unread conversations.
 This badge updates automatically, helping you spot new messages at a glance without navigating away from your current page.
+Clicking the badge opens the inbox with the Unread Only filter already applied, so you land straight on what needs a reply instead of the full conversation list.

 Step 2: Understand the Inbox Layout